shinsa2/HackTheBox/Easy/Active/Readme.md

 ^ At the end of that long screenshot, it shows that the password is Ticketmaster1968.

-Using the newly found Administrator credentials, I can use impacket's psexec to log in, use `cd` to move to the desktop, `dir` to list the files, and `type` to view the contents of the root.txt file.
+Using the newly found Administrator credentials, I can use impacket's psexec to log in.
+I then use `cd` to move to the administrator's desktop, `dir` to list the files, and `type` to view the contents of the root.txt file to retrieve the root flag.
 ```
 ┌──(kali㉿kali)-[~/Desktop/htb/active]
 └─$ impacket-psexec Administrator:Ticketmaster1968@10.10.10.100